Prescott College is an affiliate of USA Cycling - Emerging Varsity

 Collegiate Mountain Bike Team

 Membership to the Racing Team is open to all Prescott College students.
 Prescott College is a Division II affiliate of USA Cycling.
 Prescott College Bike Club operates under USA Cycling guidelines and rules.
 Membership to the Bike Club is open to staff and faculty members as well.
+Prescott College competes regionally and nationally in the USA Cycling mountain biking in the fall and competes in road racing in the spring!

 Beginning in 1987, collegiate cycling was represented by a standing committee (the National Collegiate Cycling Association, or NCCA), under the umbrella of the official national governing body of cycling in the United States, USA Cycling (USAC).
 In 2003 the USA Cycling Board of Directors voted to recognize collegiate cycling as an official division of USAC, with Board representation and voting rights in USAC matters, transforming the NCCA into the NCCA Board of Trustees.
 In 2006, the Collegiate Cycling Program Manager position was created to oversee the collegiate cycling program nationwide.